SomaLogic/SomaPlotr/README.md

 <img src="man/figures/README-theme-comparison-1.png" style="display: block; margin: auto auto auto 0;" />

-More detailed examples illustrating how to apply these themes can be found in the `vignette("SomaPlotr", )`.
+More detailed examples illustrating how to apply these themes can be found in `vignette("themes-and-palettes")`.
 For a full list of available color scales and themes, see `?SomaPlotr::theme_soma`.

 ------------------------------------------------------------------------